MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - If you marked User ID in step 2, you can choose the To button to open the Users lookup window, where you can select user IDs.

-*The list of recipients can’t have more than 255 characters.
+*The list of recipients can't have more than 255 characters.
 If you need to create a longer list of recipients, we recommend that you set up and use a mail group, rather than entering each recipient individually.*

 1. Enter the message you want the recipients to receive.
-This message can’t be more than 255 characters.
+This message can't be more than 255 characters.

 2. Choose Next; if you marked the Message and Report option, the Select Report